elpnt/inkdrop-chartjs/README.md

 **NOTE**

-Since the version 1.1.0, this plugin allows [Relaxed-JSON](http://oleg.fi/relaxed-json) instead of strict vanilla JSON format.
+Since the version 1.1.0, this plugin allows [Relaxed-JSON](http://oleg.fi/relaxed-json) instead of a strict vanilla JSON format.
 It is allowed to use

 - comments in JSON
 - trailing commas